-71 Photos of Hot Celebrity Dads Just in Time for Father’s Day
+Celebrate Father’s Day with These 76 Pics of Hot Celebrity Dads

 Ryan Reynolds

-Reynolds and wife Blake Lively welcomed daughter James in 2014, and their second daughter, Ines, in September 2016.
-The actor took to fatherhood in a big way, dedicating much of his Twitter feed to debatably humorous quips about being a parent such as "My daughter's only 6 months old and already drawing.
+Reynolds and wife Blake Lively welcomed daughter James in 2014, and their second daughter, Ines, in 2016.
+The actor took to fatherhood in a big way, dedicating much of his Twitter feed to debatably humorous quips about being a parent, such as: "My daughter's only 6 months old and already drawing.
 I'd hang it on the fridge but honestly, it's absolute garbage."

 Photo: